SecRank/secrank-sourcecode/README.md

 ```
 mvn clean package -Dmaven.test.skip=true
 ```
-Upload the package (e.g., toplist.jar) to your Spark client machine, and run `submit.sh` to submit the Spark application to YARN clusters.
-Remember to modify configuration parmeters in `submit.sh` (You can also follow the instructions in the [official documentation](https://spark.apache.org/docs/latest/submitting-applications.html)).
+<p>Upload the package (e.g., toplist.jar) to your Spark client machine, and run `submit.sh` to submit the Spark application to YARN clusters.
+Remember to modify configuration parmeters in `submit.sh` (You can also follow the instructions in the [official documentation](https://spark.apache.org/docs/latest/submitting-applications.html)).</p>

   - Modify the path in the first line to your path that installs the spark-submit script;
   - `--master`: The master URL for the cluster (e.g. yarn or spark://23.195.26.187:7077);